-Lois is currently teaching full-time at Mitchelton State High School, and is a private music instructor in Singing and Piano (across classical, music theatre, jazz and contemporary genres), Musicianship and Theory.
+Lois has taught at Mitchelton State High School, and is a private music instructor in Singing and Piano (across classical, music theatre, jazz and contemporary genres), Musicianship and Theory.
 She is a member of ANATS (Australian National Association of Teachers of Singing), AGQ (The Accompanists Guild of Queensland), and the QLD Vocal Competition (QVC) Organising Committee.

 Jenni has enjoyed involvement with music, singing, choirs and theatre, both professional and community-based, for many years.

 On completion of her Bachelor of Arts and Diploma of Teaching, Jenni began school teaching in Canberra, then accepted an invitation to specialise in music.
 She subsequently moved to continue school music teaching in Brisbane.
 Jenni has consistently directed award-winning choirs as well as successful musicals and musical events, both within her own schools and with school projects in the broader community.